top of page

 Food Storage Challenges

-In many rural areas of Mali, families face a simple constraint with real consequences: vegetables spoil before they can be eaten or sold.
+In many dry regions in rural Africa, families face a simple constraint with real consequences: vegetables spoil before they can be eaten or sold.

 • Food purchased or harvested spoils

-• Families make additional trips to the market
+• Women and girls make additional trips to the market

 Small improvements in shelf-life can save time and money while improving the availability of vegetables in the household.